How fast should a dog breathe?

 The vet will also assess your dog for any signs of anxiety, stress, or other psychological factors that could be causing rapid breathing.

-If your dog is breathing rapidly, the treatment will depend on its reason.
-Your veterinarian may recommend pain relief, intravenous fluids with calcium, or other medications based on the underlying cause.
+If your dog is breathing rapidly, the treatment will depend on the underlying cause.
+Your veterinarian may recommend pain relief, intravenous fluids with calcium, or other medications based to alleviate the issue.

 If stress or anxiety is causing rapid breathing, seeking the help of a certified dog behaviorist for special training may be necessary.